Lombiq/Orchard-Dojo-Library/Library/Wiki/Tokens.md

 - *dateformat*, which is returning the current date in a given format, for instance {{dateformat "yyyy/MM/dd"}}
 - *slug*, which is replacing spaces by dashes and lowering the letters of the DisplayText property of the ContentItemMetaData.
 - *content* is returning the current content item and with the help of this helper, you can access anything from the content item.
 For instance you can access the `ContentItemID` by entering the {{content.ContentItemId}} or the Title of the TitlePart by using {{content.Content.TitlePart.Title}}
+- *image*, which gets a content item by the ContentItemId from the Content Manager and after the MediaFileStore generates a public URL of this content item.
+The usage of this token is: {{{image ContentItemId}}}.
+Note that there are 3 braces around this token.
+It means that this won't be HTML encoded, it will be raw HTML.
+Using 2 braces is the default one, that will encode the result.
+Whatever you return, that will be HTML encoded.

 You can also use tokens in the BodyPart by setting the RenderTokens property to true.